Chants of 'intifada' ring out from pro-Palestinian protests. But what's it mean?

 For many, it’s a call for liberation

-For Basil Rodriguez, the word is not about violence at all.
-She’s a Palestinian-American graduate student at Columbia, and said that when she chants “intifada” at protests, she’s expressing a commitment to her people’s struggle against Israel, and calling for an end to the status quo in the conflict.
+For Basil Rodriguez, a Palestinian American graduate student at Columbia, the word is not about violence at all.
+Rodriguez, who uses they/them pronouns, said that when they chant “intifada” at protests, they're expressing a commitment to their people’s struggle against Israel, and calling for an end to the status quo in the conflict.

-“For me, it just speaks to liberation,” she said.
+“For me, it just speaks to liberation,” Rodriguez said.
 “To free Palestine from the apartheid regime, and the military occupation.
 For me it calls for freedom and for change.”

 Taoufik Ben-Amor, a linguist and professor of Arabic Studies at Columbia, said there are several reasons people interpret the word differently.